 Plant-based products are also offered within our BP business line, such as croissants and chocolate rolls made with margarine.
-We have also developed a range of vegan patisserie through to high-quality chocolate and lingonberry mousses and blueberry mousses.
+We have also developed a range of vegan patisserie products, ranging from a banana cake through to high-quality chocolate and lingonberry mousses and blueberry rs mousses.
 Nevertheless, we still often rely on traditional dairy products, such as milk, butter and eggs for the time being, until we find alternatives that can match their taste and structure.
 Our goal is to achieve a good balance in our assortment, so that we can offer tasty solutions to everybody's liking.